10 things to do before you hit publish

 April 30, 2018

-You’ve finally finished writing that amazing blog post you’ve been working on and are so excited to share it with the world.
+You’ve finally finished writing that amazing blog post you’ve been working on for ages and are so excited to share it with the world.

 But STOP!
 Before you hit publish, there are some things you need to check first.

 Create yourself a blogging checklist, writing down all the things you need to do every time you publish a blog post.
 This will ensure you don’t forget where to promote your blog or important SEO information.

 Read on for items to add to your checklist…

 Disclosure: Some of the links in this post are affiliate links, meaning, at no additional cost to you, we may receive a small commission if you click through and make a purchase.

 Always check your spelling and grammar before you hit publish.
 No one wants other people pointing out mistakes once a post has been shared with the world.

 Most blogging platforms have inbuilt spell checkers.
 A really useful tool for bloggers is Grammarly, it has a toolbar that can be installed into your browser for free and automatically highlights any spelling and grammar errors as you type.